 Cindy Brooks manages and directs all aspects of the East Helena Site cleanup and redevelopment for the Montana Environmental Custodial Trust.
 She is also the President and Founder of the Greenfield Environmental Trust Group, Inc., a nationally recognized leader and pioneer in hazardous waste site cleanup, redevelopment and long-term stewardship.
-For more than 25 years, Cindy has led Greenfield’s court appointments as trustee for a number of ground-breaking, environmental response and custodial trusts including: Custodial Trustee for the Industri-plex Federal Superfund Site (Woburn, MA); Third-Party Trustee for the Production Plated Plastics RCRA Site (Richland, MI); Trustee for the Montana Environmental Custodial Trust (ASARCO Bankruptcy Settlement, MT); and Trustee for the Multistate Environmental Response Trust (Tronox Bankruptcy Settlement, Multiple Sites).
-Cindy graduated summa cum laude with a Bachelor of Science in Civil Engineering from Duke University.
-She also earned her Master of Business Administration with honors from the Harvard Business School.
+For 30 years, Cindy has led Greenfield’s court appointments as trustee for a number of ground-breaking, environmental response and custodial trusts including: Custodial Trustee for the Industri-plex Federal Superfund Site (Woburn, MA); Third-Party Trustee for the Production Plated Plastics RCRA Site (Richland, MI); Trustee for the Montana Environmental Custodial Trust (ASARCO Bankruptcy Settlement, MT); and Trustee for the Multistate Environmental Response Trust (Tronox Bankruptcy Settlement, Multiple Sites).
+Cindy graduated summa cum laude with a Bachelor of Science in Civil Engineering from Duke University and earned her Master of Business Administration with honors from the Harvard Business School.

 Lauri Gorton is the Director of Environmental Programs for the East Helena Site, with responsibility for all environmental programs and projects under EPA’s RCRA Corrective Action Program.
 Her responsibilities include management and oversight of the Custodial Trust consultants and contractors involved in the design, permitting, technical studies and implementation of Interim Measures underway at the former ASARCO smelter.
 She also oversees the development of key RCRA studies and reports, including the Interim Measures Work Plans, Corrective Measures Studies, Risk Assessments and Site Characterization activities.
 Prior to joining in 2013 the Greenfield Environmental Trust Group, Inc., whose subsidiary serves as the Montana Environmental Custodial Trustee, Lauri spent more than 30 years leading complex, hazardous waste site remediation, redevelopment, regulatory strategy and public outreach initiatives as Senior Program Director and Regulatory Strategist with CH2M Hill.
 She is widely recognized as a national expert in federal hazardous waste laws, including the Resource Conservation and Recovery Act (RCRA) and the Comprehensive Environmental Response, Liability and Compensation Act (CERLCA).
 Lauri earned her Bachelor of Science in Civil Engineering from Michigan State University and is a registered Professional Engineer in the states of Wisconsin and Washington.